 In one of my dehydrating classes I had someone ask if I’d ever tried making fruit leather with yogurt, which I’ll admit I had heard of but never tried.
-So when son tried a bite if his yogurt and decided he didn’t want the rest, I figured it was as good a time as any to give yogurt leather a shot.
+So when son tried a bite of his yogurt and decided he didn’t want the rest, I figured it was as good a time as any to give yogurt leather a shot.

 I prepped the dehydrator trays with saran wrap the same as for fruit leather.
 Extend the wrap over the edges of the tray and kind of tuck it underneath.
 If you only put one strip down the middle of the tray it leaves the sides clear of plastic wrap so they slide in the grooves easily.
+Press and seal style wrap works well also if you don’t have fruit leather sheets for your dehydrator.

 Then I poured the yogurt on in little circles for something a little different.
 This was store brand fruit-at-the-bottom type yogurt–mixed berry I think.